koksalmis/spring-jpa-demo/README.md

 </p>

-Note: I saw these examples on [Huseyin BABAL's channel](https://www.youtube.com/watch?v=5LlPkYe_HOE) and like it, I want to create this repo to collect good examples.
+Note: I saw these examples on [Huseyin BABAL's channel](https://www.youtube.com/watch?v=5LlPkYe_HOE) and like it, I created this repo to collect good examples.
 I will add other examples about jpa when I saw good ones :)